timo-github-timo/FairTradeEnergy-ACOS/README.md

 ## Development environment
 - VSCode as the development environment
 - install PlatformIO IDE as an extension: https://platformio.org/
 - libaries don't have to be installed seperately.
-They automaticely get installed with the platformio.ini
+They automaticely get installed with the platformio.ini file